 A permit or Order of Conditions may include conditions with requirements which shall be enforceable for a stated number of years, indefinitely, or until permanent protection is in place, and shall apply to all present and future owners of the land.
 These conditions may remain in full force and effect after issuance of a Certificate of Compliance if so noted on the Certificate of Compliance.

+8.5 Entry

+The Commission, its agents, officers, and employees shall have authority to request authorization to enter upon privately owned land to perform their duties under this bylaw subject to the constitutions and laws of the United States and the Commonwealth.
+They may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.
+The refusal to authorize entry in connection with review of an application for a permit, Notice of Intent, Request for Determination of Applicability, or Abbreviated Notice of Resource Area Delineation shall be grounds for denial of that application.

-8.5 Denials
+8.6 Denials